What is Mewing?

 Now, what exactly does mewing do for your skull?
 To understand, first, note the bones of the skull:

 The mandible is your jaw, and the maxilla is basically your midface.
-When mouth breathing elongates your maxilla, you wind up with an unattractive long face.
+When mouth breathing elongates your maxilla, you wind up with a long unattractive face.

 So now mewing comes to the rescue.
-After performing it consistently for years, it causes some of the following basic bone remodeling:
+After performing it consistently for years, it causes some of the following basic bone remodelings:

 - Rotating and growing the mandible, which follows the maxilla